D4N1ELL/ar-braga-vipbasilik/README.md

 **Displayed Content**

-* A floating holographic 3D emblem of the faculty
+* A laptop for enetring in the journey called university
-* A translucent floating hint panel

 **Hint Panel Text**